Brand/Model: Fender T-Bucket 300CE

 - Blemish control issues

-When it comes to sound, tones, and pickups, there’s not a single complaint about the T-Bucket.
+When it comes to sound, tones, and pickups, there’s not a single complaint about the T-Bucket 300CE at time of writing.
 There’s definitely more to rave about in the Fender bucket than there is to rant.

 However, very few buyers received a guitar with blemishes in the laminate.
 With the minor reports on this issue, it seems it may have been a factory second that missed control inspections.
 But, the majority of buyers are very happy with their stunning instrument.